UlviDemirsoy/HomeRunBackendCase/README.md

 Notification Service

 When a new rating is added with the rating service, a message is sent to the notification service with the amqp protocol.
-Thee notification service records these ratings.
+The notification service records these ratings.
 Rating notification can only be seen once then flagged as seen by api.